-The Hot Cross Buns recipe is not difficult to follow but, as almost all the leavened products, requires a lot of time: in fact, the secret to get perfect Hot Cross Buns is the mixture of ingredients that must be rigorous and the rest time.
-In the preparation of these Hot Cross Buns for Easter you don’t have to hurry, otherwise the result will be poor.
+The Hot Cross Buns recipe is not difficult to follow but, as almost all the leavened products, requires a lot of time: in fact, the secret to getting perfect Hot Cross Buns is the mixture of ingredients that must be rigorous and the rest time.
+In the preparation of these Hot Cross Buns for Easter, you don’t have to hurry, otherwise, the result will be poor.

 Since they are fairly dry, they tend to become hard in a very short time so I suggest you prepare them and eat them within a couple of days; or you can prepare and freeze them, taking care to thaw them at room temperature as needed before passing them in a preheated oven for a few minutes.

 My typical Irish recipe calls for using a really large amount of candied fruit; I use less candied fruit than expected but if you want you can increase the dose or replace them with dried red fruits (blackberries, raspberries, currants).

 Never use fresh fruit because the dough is very wet and fresh fruit releases water.

 These Hot Cross Buns can be prepared along with the many specialties of our Italian Easter tradition such as dove, casatiello, or Italian Easter bread and can become a dessert to be served for breakfast and as a snack.

 Ingredients for 24 Hot Cross Buns

 - 60 ml of water at room temperature